mpastell/pweave-docs/source/index.rst

 Pweave is good for creating reports, tutorials, presentations etc. with embedded python code It can also be used to make websites together with e.g. Sphinx or rest2web.

+.. warning:: **Note: pip install of Pweave fails in Python 3**.
+This is due to a bug in pip.
+You’ll need to use "conda", "easy install" or download the source and run ``python setup.py install``.

 .. note::

    Report bugs on `Github <https://github.com/mpastell/Pweave>`_.